Geometric Capacity of Transformers: A Tropical Geometry Perspective: Preliminaries and Tropical Formulation

+If $j^*(q)=\mathop{\mathrm{arg\,max}}_j\langle q,k_j\rangle$ is unique, then the softmax weights concentrate on $j^*(q)$ and $Z_V^{(\tau)}(q)\to v_{j^*(q)}$.
+Standard fixed-value attention therefore converges on each unique-winner region to a piecewise-constant selector.
+In this sense, the query--key scores determine where the selected index changes, while the value matrix determines which vector is returned on each region.

+Log-lifting serves a separate purpose: it preserves the prescribed coefficient-level quantities $\tilde{v}_{j,c}$ in the tropical limit and yields a nontrivial tropical rational log-output.
+If the coefficients are nonconstant, the numerator may introduce channel-dependent breakpoints that refine a routing region without changing the maximizing key index or the underlying routing partition. \end{remark}

-\begin{remark}[CPWL and Normal Fan Refinement] Since the tropical polynomials $P_{\text{num},c}$ and $P_{\text{denom}}$ are polyhedral convex functions, their difference $F_c = P_{\text{num},c} - P_{\text{denom}}$ is a CPWL DC function.
-Geometrically, the linear regions of the structured vector-valued tropical rational map $\mathbf{F}$ are defined by the \textbf{common refinement of the normal fans} across all output coordinates:
+\begin{remark}[CPWL and Polyhedral Refinement] Since the tropical max-affine functions $P_{\text{num},c}$ and $P_{\text{denom}}$ are polyhedral convex functions, their difference is a CPWL DC function.
+Let $\Sigma(P)$ denote the polyhedral complex formed by the domains of linearity of a max-affine function $P$.
+Geometrically, a common refinement on which every coordinate of the auxiliary structured vector-valued tropical rational map $\mathbf{F}$ is affine is given by

-This refinement process implies that the global decision boundaries $\mathcal{H}$ of the attention mechanism are formed by superimposing the tropical hypersurfaces associated with each numerator and the shared denominator.
-The resulting cells in $\Sigma(\mathbf{F})$ constitute the maximal linear regions where the attention routing remains invariant. \end{remark}
+The denominator complex $\Sigma(P_{\text{denom}})$ describes the zero-temperature softmax routing partition.
+The numerator complexes $\Sigma(P_{\text{num},c})$ may further subdivide its cells and describe additional affine breakpoints of the auxiliary lifted log-output.
+These numerator-induced refinements do not, in general, correspond to changes in the softmax routing index. \end{remark}

-Since $P_{\text{denom}}(q_i)$ is identical across all $d_v$ channels, it immediately follows from Definition \ref{def:trop_ration_map} that \textbf{the single-head self-attention mechanism constitutes exactly a structured vector-valued tropical rational map} $\mathbf{F} : \mathbb{R}^{d_k} \to \mathbb{R}^{d_v}$ almost everywhere (a.e.) in the zero-temperature limit.
-This mapping reveals that attention routes queries by computing DC functions.
-To extend this framework to the full MHSA layer, we must formalize the aggregation of multiple independent attention heads within the tropical semiring.
+Since $P_{\text{denom}}$ is shared across all $d_v$ output coordinates, it follows from Definition \ref{def:trop_ration_map} that the auxiliary positive log-lifted attention family has a structured vector-valued tropical rational limit $\mathbf{F}:\mathbb{R}^{d_k}\to\mathbb{R}^{d_v}$.
+By contrast, standard attention with a fixed value matrix converges on the interiors of the routing cells to a piecewise constant selector.
+Both constructions involve the same denominator complex $\Sigma(P_{\text{denom}})$: for standard attention, it defines the zero-temperature softmax routing partition, whereas for the auxiliary log-lifted output, it forms part of the finer affine refinement together with the numerator complexes.
+To extend the routing analysis to the full MHSA layer, we must formalize the aggregation of multiple independent attention heads within the tropical semiring.